What can I do with Athena?

 To get started with Athena, log in to the AWS Management Console for Athena and create your schema by writing Data Definition Language (DDL) statements on the console or by using a create table wizard.
 You can then start querying data using a built-in query editor.
 Athena queries data directly from S3, so there’s no loading required.

 Amazon Athena for SQL

 - Unified metadata repository: AWS Glue is integrated across various AWS services.
-AWS Glue supports data stored in Amazon Aurora, Amazon Relational Database Service (RDS) for MySQL, Amazon RDS for PostreSQL, Amazon Redshift, and S3, as well as MySQL and PostgreSQL databases in your Amazon Virtual Private Cloud (VPC) running on Amazon Elastic Compute Cloud (EC2).
-AWS Glue provides out-of-the-box integration with Athena, Amazon EMR, Amazon Redshift Spectrum, and any application compatible with Apache Hive metastore.
+AWS Glue supports data stored in Amazon Aurora, Amazon Relational Database Service (RDS) for MySQL, Amazon RDS for PostgreSQL, Amazon Redshift, and S3, as well as MySQL and PostgreSQL databases in your Amazon Virtual Private Cloud (VPC) running on Amazon Elastic Compute Cloud (EC2).
+AWS Glue provides out-of-the-box integration with Athena, Amazon EMR, Amazon Redshift Spectrum, and applications compatible with Apache Hive metastore.